kitan-akamai/akamai-university-demo-lke-wordpress/README.md

     ```bash
     ssh -L 61000:localhost:5901 -l root@[kali-ip-address]
     ```
-    Use your favourite VNC viewer or using Finder.
+    Use your favourite VNC viewer or Finder.

 14. Open terminal in Kali, start zaproxy